 Many Wizards and Sorcerers are happy to have Mage Armor at lower levels, but wonder if they’ll be better off investing in light armor proficiency long-term.
 Unless you continue down this line into medium armor, the best non-magic light armor you can wear (Studded Leather) will provide (12 + Dexterity modifier) AC.

 If you happen to find +1 light armor and your party gives it to you, then you’d be in a situation where wearing light armor is equivalent to Mage Armor.
-This certainly isn’t likely to happen in the early or even mid-late game, as +1 armor is exceedingly rare in most DnD universes.
+This certainly isn’t likely to happen in the early or even mid-game, as +1 armor is typically rare in most DnD universes.

 So is it worth picking up a feat to save yourself from needing to expend a first-level spell slot before every adventure?
-That’s up to you and depends partly on the composition of your party.
+That’s up to you and depends partly on your ability score spread and the composition of your party.

 One last thing: if you’re a Sorcerer of the Draconic Bloodline subclass, you’ll have a base unarmored AC of (13 + Dexterity modifier), meaning you gain no benefit from Mage Armor (or from picking up the light armor feat).